-1. Defendants Brookfield Renewable Power, Inc. and Hydro Kennebec LLC are violating the federal Endangered Species Act ("ESA"), 16 U.S.C. § 1531 et seq., by killing, harming, and harassing endangered Atlantic salmon at their Hydro Kennebec hydroelectric dam on the Kennebec River.
+1. Defendants NextEra Energy Resources, Inc., NextEra Energy Maine Operating Services, LLC, and The Merimil Limited Partnership are violating the federal Endangered Species Act ("ESA"), 16 U.S.C. § 1531 et seq., by killing, harming, and harassing endangered Atlantic salmon at hydroelectric dams they own and operate on the Kennebec and Androscoggin Rivers.
 Defendants are, in ESA parlance, illegally "taking" this endangered species.
-More specifically, Defendants' dam: kills and injures salmon with its rotating turbine blades when the fish try to pass through them; impedes upstream and downstream salmon passage, which prevents salmon from gaining access to significant amounts of spawning and rearing habitat; alters the natural habitat to such a degree that the essential behavior patterns of the fish are significantly impaired; and has other deleterious effects on the salmon.
+More specifically, Defendants' dams: kill and injure salmon with their rotating turbine blades when the fish try to pass through them; impede upstream and downstream salmon passage, which prevents salmon from gaining access to significant amounts of spawning and rearing habitat; alter the natural habitat to such a degree that the essential behavior patterns of the fish are significantly impaired; and have other deleterious effects on the salmon.

-2. The ESA allows the National Marine Fisheries Service ("NMFS") and United States Fish and Wildlife Service ("USFWS") (collectively, the "Services"), under certain circumstances, to authorize an otherwise prohibited taking of an endangered species if such taking is "incidental" to, and not the purpose of, the carrying out of an otherwise lawful activity.
+- 2. The ESA allows the National Marine Fisheries Service ("NMFS") and United States Fish and Wildlife Service ("USFWS") (collectively, the "Services"), under certain circumstances, to authorize an otherwise prohibited taking of an endangered species "if such taking is incidental to, and not the purpose of, the carrying out of an otherwise lawful activity."
 16 U.S.C. § 1539(a)(1)(B).
-Defendants do not have authorization from the Services to commit an "incidental take" of salmon at Hydro Kennebec dam.

-3. Defendants are also violating the federal Clean Water Act ("CWA") water quality certification issued for their Kennebec River dam.
-This certification prohibits Defendants from allowing downstream-migrating adult salmon and adult shad to pass through the turbines of the dam unless Defendants have conducted a studies proving that such passage does not result in significant injury or mortality.
-Although Defendants are allowing adult salmon and adult shad to pass through their turbines, they have not conducted the requisite study.
-Plaintiffs believe such a study would show that turbine passage results in significant injury and mortality, as other studies have shown.

-4. Neither the federal nor state government has taken enforcement action against Defendants to redress these violations.
+Defendants do not have authorization from the Services to commit an incidental take of salmon at their dams. - 3.
+Defendants are also violating federal Clean Water Act ("CWA") water quality certifications issued for their Kennebec River dams.
+These certifications prohibit Defendants from allowing downstream-migrating adult salmon and adult shad to pass through the turbines of these dams unless Defendants have conducted studies proving that such passage does not result in significant injury or mortality.
+Although Defendants are allowing adult salmon and adult shad to pass through their turbines, they have not conducted the requisite studies.
+Plaintiffs believe such studies would show that turbine passage results in significant injury and mortality, as other studies have shown. - 4.
+Neither the federal nor state government has taken enforcement action against Defendants to redress these violations.
 However, Congress authorized citizens to bring "citizen suits" in United States District Courts to enforce the ESA and CWA directly against violators.
-16 U.S.C. § 1540(g) (ESA citizen suit provision); 33 U.S.C. § 1365 (CWA citizen suit provision).

-5. Defendants' dam is a major reason the Kennebec population of salmon has declined to perilously low levels.
-Although they have long been aware of this fact, Defendants have not taken a number of basic, feasible steps, such as keeping fish from swimming into their spinning turbine blades, that would reduce the detrimental effects of their dam on this endangered population.
-Without a court order directing them to so,

-Defendants will not comply expeditiously with the ESA and with their CWA water quality certification.
+16 U.S.C. § 1540(g) (ESA citizen suit provision); 33 U.S.C. § 1365 (CWA citizen suit provision). - 5.
+Defendants' dams are a major reason the Kennebec and Androscoggin populations of salmon have declined to perilously low levels.
+Although they have long been aware of this fact, Defendants have not taken a number of basic, feasible steps, such as keeping fish from swimming into their spinning turbine blades, that would reduce the detrimental effects of their dams on these endangered populations.
+Without a court order directing them to so, Defendants will not comply expeditiously with the ESA and their CWA water quality certifications.